-Sales is now a field we can measure down to the second.
-We can explain success, then, according to cold, hard data-points rather than mystical qualitative assessments.
-Every sales team should be tracking average deal size, average sales cycle length, lead to deal conversion rate, calls per day per rep, and number of deals in the pipeline.
+According to Padelford, we can now measure sales down to the second.
+We can explain success according to cold, hard data-points rather than mystical qualitative assessments.
+Every sales team should be tracking their average deal size, average sales cycle length, lead to deal conversion rate, calls per day per rep, and the number of deals in the pipeline.

-Each of these metrics, tracked over longer periods of time, will inform us as to the health of our sales process and pinpoint areas we need to improve upon.
+Each of these metrics, tracked over longer periods of time, will inform companies as to the health of their sales process and pinpoint areas they need to improve upon.

-Before Padelford took over the sales process at Shopify, sales reps would manually log phone calls and emails into the CRM, consuming five hours of a rep’s time each week.
-With a salesforce of 26, that added up to 130 wasted hours per week.
+Before Padelford took over the sales process at Shopify, sales reps would manually log phone calls and emails into the CRM, consuming five precious hours each week.
+With a sales force of 26, that added up to 130 wasted hours per week.

 Realizing this misuse of time and capital, Padelford led Shopify to adopt the free HubSpot CRM.
 With the CRM, sales reps are able to receive notifications when prospects open their emails, click links, and view document attachments.
-They also have access to over 19 million prospects using the prospecting tool as well as detailed information such as estimated revenue, number of employees, suggested email addresses, and so forth.
+With the prospecting tool, they also have access to over 19 million prospects as well as detailed information about said prospects like estimated revenue,

 Shopify uses the 4/5 Threshold to filter out unqualified leads, thereby allowing his sales reps to focus on selling to leads who have a higher probability of becoming customers.
 When evaluating whether a lead is qualified, a rep must have a concrete answer to four of the following five variables: